Saturday, December 17, 2011

 Sad momma First child off

-Sad day for me.
-We just left Josh, my oldest, off at college.
-Boy 18 years already!
-I couldn't hold back the tears!
-We love you Josh.
-Have a great freshman year.
+Sad day for me… we just dropped Josh, my oldest, off at college.
+Eighteen years already!
+I couldn’t hold back the tears.

 Sunday, July 31, 2011